 In the event of termination under Articles 8.1(i), (ii), or (iii), the Developer may be eligible for cost recovery under the OATT in the manner set forth in Attachment Y and Schedule 10 of the OATT.
-In the event of termination under Articles 8.1(iv) or (v), cost recovery may be permitted as determined by FERC; provided, however, that if the Developer is the Responsible Transmission Owner, it may also recover costs to the extent permitted under the NYISO/TO
+In the event of termination under Articles 8.1(iv) or (v), cost recovery may be permitted as determined by FERC.

-Reliability Agreement.
 In the event of termination for any reason under this Article 8.1, the Developer shall use commercially reasonable efforts to mitigate the costs, damages, and charges arising as a consequence of termination and any transfer or winding up of the Transmission Project.